Containers#

 Corporate proxy and mirror support#

-All base image build.sh scripts source proxy-lib.sh, which provides transparent support for building behind corporate proxies and with custom package mirrors.
+All base image build.sh scripts source corporate-proxy-host.sh, which provides transparent support for building behind corporate proxies and with custom package mirrors.
 When no proxy or mirror environment variables are set, builds work identically to before.

 Corporate proxy (TLS-intercepting)#